Fathers’ Rights Attorneys

 An Experienced Attorney On Your Side

 There are no shortcuts to fighting this type of abuse of the system, but the court will afford an opportunity for the parties to be heard.
-Preparation and skill in cross-examination are the keys to my success in fighting these types of cases.
-I aggressively defend parents who are faced with false accusations and fight to win and at the same demand their rights to their children and property.
+Preparation and skill in cross-examination are the keys to our success in fighting these types of cases.
+We aggressively defend parents who are faced with false accusations and fight to win and at the same demand their rights to their children and property.
 Usually, there is no way to settle these cases but they can be won.
-I spend my time, every day, preparing to win the best outcome for my clients.
+We spend our time, every day, preparing to win the best outcome for our clients.